-For Retail SMA Accounts, NAM generally determines the timing and manner of disposition of legacy securities used to fund new Retail SMA Accounts, or contributed to existing Retail SMA Accounts, that are incompatible with NAM's long-term investment view or otherwise conflict with applicable guidelines.
-NAM may sell all or a portion of such securities promptly, or may sell certain such legacy securities promptly (e.g., those that are below certain quality thresholds or maturity requirements) and sell other such legacy securities more gradually and/or opportunistically over the invest-up or other period.
-For such prompt sales of legacy securities, NAM generally directs the execution of sale transactions through the relevant broker-dealer/custodian designated by the client's managed account program in the interest of speed and efficiency, subject to program limitations.
-In such a case, NAM will not seek to place the trade with another broker-dealer that may offer better execution than the program's designated broker-dealer/custodian.
-As a result of time constraints and lot sizes that may be applicable to these types of sale transactions, and the general unavailability of the full range of trading techniques including aggregation, the prices received in legacy securities transactions may be more or less favorable than the prices that could be attained for sales of securities selected by NAM as part of ongoing management.
-For programs that do not provide execution services for prompt sales of legacy securities, NAM will sell legacy securities using a broker-dealer other than the program's designated broker-dealer/custodian.
-In such cases, the prices received in these transactions may be more or less favorable than the prices that could be attained for prompt sales of securities traded with the program's designated brokerdealer/custodian.
+For Retail SMA Accounts, NAM generally determines the timing and manner of disposition of legacy securities used to fund new Retail SMA Accounts, or contributed to existing Retail SMA Accounts. that are incompatible with NAM's long-term investment view or otherwise conflict with applicable guidelines.
+NAM may sell all or a portion of such securities promptly, or may sell certain such legacy securities promptly (e.g., those that are below certain quality thresholds or maturity requirements) and sell other such legacy securities more gradually and/or opportunistically over the invest-up or other period..
+As a result of time constraints and lot sizes that may be applicable to sales of legacy securities, and the general unavailability of the full range of trading techniques including aggregation, the prices received in legacy securities transactions may be more or less favorable than the prices that could be attained for sales of securities selected by NAM as part of ongoing management.
 Generally, a sale of an odd-lot of legacy securities and/or lower quality securities (especially, in the case of municipal bonds) will receive a less favorable price than a sale of a larger round lot and/or higher quality securities.
 Clients may always sell legacy securities on their own with the assistance of their financial advisor and without reliance on NAM, and use cash to fund a new account or make a contribution to the account.
-NAM has adopted special execution practices for prompt sales of legacy securities as a courtesy to assist clients in opening and funding accounts.
 Because these execution practices for legacy securities are generally not part of Nuveen's normal management of client accounts, Nuveen's execution practices, and its review of these trades, will differ from its execution practices and review procedures for current accounts under its ongoing management.